Suicide in antiquity: Examples in the Old Testament

 An account of suicide in the Old Testament is that of Samson.
 Samson had been blessed by the lord with great strength but had lost this blessing.
 He was then imprisoned by the Philistines.
 When Samson was brought before the Philistines to entertain them, he leaned against the support pillar of the temple they were inside and prayed to God for strength.
 After God answered his prayer, with his newfound strength, Samson knocked down the pillar, causing the temple to crumble on himself and 3,000 Philistines.

 Another story in the Old Testament regarding suicide is of King Saul and his armor-bearer.
 After being fatally injured by some Philistines, King Saul asked his armor bearer to kill him.
 But when his armor-bearer refused, the King took the sword and fell on it.
 Then, his aide, being so distraught at the death of his king, also took the sword and killed himself (1 Sam.
 31:4-5).
 In this context, King Saul is committing suicide because he believes he will die and end his pain sooner.
 Alternatively, his servant kills himself out of devotion and respect for his king.

-The third account of suicide is that of a servant of King David’s son, Absalom.
+The third account of suicide is that of a servant of King David's son, Absalom.
 The servant, named Ahithophel, hanged himself as Absalom did not take his advice.

 The fourth account is of Zimri.
 He was treasonous and proclaimed himself king after murdering King Elah.
 When the army would not follow him, he locked himself in his quarters and set them on fire.

 Examples in the New Testament

 The most commonly known and recorded suicide in the Bible is the story of Judas after he betrays Jesus.
 "He cast down the pieces of silver in the temple, departed, and went and hanged himself" (Matt 27:6).
-Augustine of Hippo said of this incident, “He did not deserve mercy; and that is why no light shone in his heart to make him hurry for pardon from the one he had betrayed, as those who crucified him were to do.
-In that despair, he killed himself”.
+Augustine of Hippo said of this incident, "He did not deserve mercy; and that is why no light shone in his heart to make him hurry for pardon from the one he had betrayed, as those who crucified him were to do.
+In that despair, he killed himself."

 Bible teachings

-The accounts of suicide do not have enough additional commentary to understand what teachings would come from them.
+Some assert that the Biblical accounts of suicide do not have enough additional commentary within Scripture itself to understand what teachings would come from them.
 Due to the lack of details, many assume that in ancient Israel, suicide may have been considered natural or even heroic.

+In Acts 16:27–28, the apostle Paul saves a jailer from committing suicide.
+This rare rescue is portrayed favorably.

 Scholars debate the doctrines in the Bible concerning suicide.
-Augustine taught that “there is no legitimate reason for committing suicide, not even to avoid sinning….
-When Judas hanged himself, he increased rather than expiated the crime of that accursed betrayal”.
-Augustine’s claim, however, does not specifically state the doctrine relating to suicide either in the Old Testament or the New.
+The traditional teachings handed down by the Catholic Church as a supplement, however, are clear.
+Augustine taught that "there is no legitimate reason for committing suicide, not even to avoid sinning....
+When Judas hanged himself, he increased rather than expiated the crime of that accursed betrayal".
+Augustine's claim, however, does not specifically state the doctrine relating to suicide either in the Old Testament or the New.